violentmonkey/violentmonkey.github.io/content/pages/guide/using-modern-syntax/index.md

 }
 ```

-However, we are building a userscript which should not pollute the global context too much, so we should not use TailwindCSS classes directly in JavaScript or HTML templates.
+However, we are building a userscript which should not pollute the global context too much, so we should only use Tailwind CSS directives in CSS, but not as classes directly in JavaScript or HTML templates.

 ## Recap